 All students can receive free tutoring in the subjects of writing, French, Arabic, economics, Map of the Modern World, and practical study skills.
-Tutoring sessions are a safe and comfortable environment where you can work on assignments or review concepts.
-Choose to work with a professional staff member, or work with a peer tutor – another student who has been professionally trained and specially selected to assist you meet your goals.
+Choose to work with a professional staff member or work with a fellow student who is a professionally trained peer tutor.

-Looking for extra help with your economics assignment?
-We have you covered.
-Whether you are taking a core course or pursuing the International Economics major, our team of professional Teaching Assistants, Undergraduate Teaching Assistants, and Peer Tutors are available to help.
-We also offer online tutorials on key concepts.
+Looking for extra help with your problem set?
+Whether you are taking a core course or pursuing the International Economics major, our team is ready to help you.
+We also offer online video tutorials on key concepts.

 Learning a language requires lots of practice.
-We can help you be a more effective learner through providing a tutor and practice partner, and linking you to additional language resources and practice opportunities.
-We offer daily tutoring in Arabic and French, as well as programs such as conversation hours, debates, and events with faculty to help students develop language skills.
+We can support your learning by providing you with a tutor to practice with.
+We also organize activities such as conversation hours, debates, and events with faculty to help students develop their skills.

 First Year Experience